Here's a list of mantras that you can listen to right now. These are Shiva mantras perfect for healing.

 Om Namaha Shivaya engages the five core elements of the human body, rejuvenating it and removing all impurities and illnesses.

-Beyond the healing, the mantra is a form of prayer for happiness, harmony, truth and spiritual awakening.
+Beyond healing, the mantra is a form of prayer for happiness, harmony, truth, and spiritual awakening.

-Scholars and gurus have believed since centuries that the chant is nothing less tha therapeutic for the body and the mind.
+Scholars and gurus have believed for centuries that the chant is nothing less than therapeutic for the body and the mind.

 Maha Mrityunjaya Mantra – Mantra to Conquer Fear

 The Maha Mrityunjaya Mantra is the mantra for overcoming fear and cultivating courage.

 Mrityunjaya translates to ‘the one who defeats death'.
 The mantra is also known as the Trayambakam mantra, which stands for ‘the mantra of the three-eyed One.'